gems-uff/dominoes/README.md

 #Usage

-A compiled version of Dominoes is already available for use.
+In order to ease Dominoes usage, it can be loaded over internet by using the Java Web Start technology.
 It will automatically detect for a GPU enable device and switch to a CPU processing in case of fail.

-This compiled version is under the name of *DominoesGUI.zip* in the repository.
-After extracting the to a directory, just run *./DominoesGUI.sh* under a terminal window.
+In order to start Dominoes, please follow the steps:

+1. Due to the security issues imposed by Java Web Start technology, it is necessary to add a new entry to the exception site list.
+In order to perform this, open the Java Panel and select **Security** tab.
+In there, select **"Edit Site List"** button and add http://josericardojunior.com/Dominoes/ site.

+2. After adding this site to the list of exception, Dominoes can be loaded directly through [here](http://josericardojunior.com/Dominoes/Dominoes.jnlp).

+**Observation**: *Please notice that right now the library is just available for MacOSX.
+In a few weeks, this library will be compiled for both Linux and Windows.*

 #Development